Information on upcoming courses can be found here.

 Emil Homerin teaches History of Islam.

-The department offers bachelor of arts degrees in religion and in classics, and minors in religion, classics, Latin, Greek, Hebrew and Arabic.
+The department offers bachelor of arts degrees in religion, in classics, and in classical civilization, as well as minors in religion, classics, Latin, Greek, Hebrew and Arabic.

 The classical civilizations of Greece and Rome have influenced generations of successive western societies, leaving a legacy that includes ideas about:

 Studying ancient Greece and Rome at Rochester is not merely a matter of antiquarian interest; rather our courses enable students to explore the past in ways that allow them to understand the present and imagine the future.
 Students study the foundational texts and significant artifacts of the western world in order to understand them on their own terms and in their ancient contexts as well as to develop a deeper awareness of the ways in which classical antiquity has shaped and continues to influence contemporary society.

 The classics major is language centered, emphasizing ancient history, art and archaeology, literature, and philosophy.
 Recent graduates of the department have an excellent record of admission to graduate school as well as to medical school or law school.

 The classical civilization major focuses on the ancient civilizations of Greece and Rome that have influenced all successive western societies, leaving a legacy that includes ideas about democracy, empire, myth, society, race, gender, and philosophy.

 Religion is a major force in the world, both in the past and in the present.
 It often plays a key role in shaping the lives of individuals as well as societies and cultures at large.
 Students of religion learn to employ a variety of theoretical and interpretive approaches in the endeavor to understand religion in the diverse forms it has taken in different cultures and historical periods.